Sahilberi/SwiftyDropDataListing/README.md

     }

     // Handle Notification
     // and segue to TableViewController.
-TableViewController Must be connected through the storyboard. and it should be push through the navigation controller. func refreshDropboxList() {
+DBListingViewController Must be connected through the storyboard. and it should be push through the navigation controller. func refreshDropboxList() {
      self.performSegue(withIdentifier: "TableViewController", sender: nil)
     }